“There’s no shortage of remarkable ideas, what’s missing is the will to execute them” –by Seth Godin.

 1. Define Value

-If you use these qualitative and quantitative techniques in your organization, you can know what customers want, what price they can afford, or how they want the product or service to be delivered.
+If you use these qualitative and quantitative techniques in your organization.
+You can know what customers want, what price they can afford, or how they want the product or service to be delivered.

 2. Map the Value Stream

 The second principle of lean is to identify and map the value stream.
-In this particular step, the goal of the organization is to use the value of the customer as a reference point and recognize all the activities that allot to these specific values.
+In this particular step, the goal of the organization is to use the value of the customer as a reference point.
+And recognize all the activities that allot to these specific values.
 Thus, such activities that do not add value to the end customer are considered waste.

 This waste can be classified into two categories, first, non-value-added but necessary, second, nonvalue and unnecessary.
 The latter should be eliminated as it is pure waste whereas the former should be lessened as much as possible.
 If you reduce or eliminate the unnecessary steps or processes, you will be able to ensure that customers are exactly getting what they want.